 (SOUNDBITE OF SONG, "A COUPLE OF FOREVERS")

 MICHELE: (singing) Oh, oh, me and you are built like armor.
 Nothing can stop love from loving on us, you know I'm not asking for much.
 Just a couple of forevers - a couple of forevers.
-I'm the only one, you're the only on, together 'till never.
+I'm the only one, you're the only one, together till never.
 I'm talking about forever, just a couple of forevers.

-MICHELE: I'm telling you, there's a point in your life where you're so upset that everybody looks bad, you know.
+MICHELE: I'm telling you, there's a point in your life where you're so upset that everybody looks bad, do you know?
 You're like, I'm not talking to him, 'cause he's crazy.
 You didn't even meet the person.
 All of a sudden, you know, like I said before, I felt better about myself and I began to feel better about other people.
-And so when I went into the studio, this was one of the first songs I recorded, 'cause I just felt like it.
+And so when I went into the studio, this was one of the first songs that we recorded, 'cause I just felt like it.